medvedevgroup/varmatch/README.md

      functions and matching mode have no difference.

   `-G`, `--no_graph`
         disable graphic module
   `-C`, `--disable_curves`
         disable Precision-Recall curves, if use -G or --no_graph, then automatically disable these curves
   `-f`, `--fast_mode`
         In this mode, automatically disable graphic module and precision- recall curves, only performs one matching criterion.
           Fast mode is equivalent to use following parameters compulsively: -G -u 0 -m 0 -s 0

 ### Help Information:

 use `-h/--help` for detailed help message.

+# Contact

+chensun@cse.psu.edu

+You also can report bugs or suggest features using issue tracker at GitHub [https://github.com/medvedevgroup/varmatch](https://github.com/medvedevgroup/varmatch)